manuelamador/partial_default/README.md

 by Manuel Amador and Christopher Phelan.

-This respository contains code that replicates the numerical results of "Reputation and Partial Default" by Manuel Amador and Christopher Phelan.
+This respository contains code that replicates the numerical results of ["Reputation and Partial Default"](https://manuelamador.me/files/reputationpartial.pdf) by Manuel Amador and Christopher Phelan.

 ## Description

 The code is in Julia.
-The code was run using [Julia](https://julialang.org/) 1.6.1.
+The code was run using [Julia](https://julialang.org/) 1.7.0.

 1. The directory `src` contains the main source code.